 Moving Around Sardinia

 Public transportation in Sardinia is fairly good and connects all the main cities and villages, as well as some of the main tourist attractions, but it can be painfully slow.
-I would dare say that one of the things to do in Sardinia is renting a car to reach all the most interesting places to visit around the island and be more independent.
+I would dare say that one of the necessary things to do in Sardinia is renting a car to reach all the most interesting places to visit around the island and be more independent.
 Here’s a great company for car rentals.

 Best Places To Stay In Sardinia